haikieu/xcode-developer-disk-image-all-platforms/README.md

 * 6.0

 # Why We need disk images?
-When your apple device got upgraded to new OS, the current XCode version you has been used doesn't have the appropriate disk image for that OS version.
-This prevents you to push the new build to the device.
+When your apple device got upgraded to new OS, the current XCode version you have used doesn't have the appropriate disk image for that OS version.
+This prevents you to push the build to the device.
 ![Why We need disk images](https://raw.githubusercontent.com/haikieu/xcode-developer-disk-image-all-platforms/master/Why%20do%20you%20need%20to%20update%20disk%20image.png)

 # Where to put the new disk images?